 The shock diamonds on the SR-71 Blackbird as pictured above occur when exit pressure is trying to “catch up” to ambient pressure, otherwise known as backpressure.
 This will typically occur at lower altitudes as this is when ambient pressure is at its highest.
 Each individual “diamond” is when a shock wave is paired with an expansion wave.
+So to be clear, since the exit pressure is lower than the ambient pressure, the only way the flow can go from low to high pressure in a fast way is through series of shock waves.
+That is exactly what is happening behind the nozzle.